What degrees are offered at Belmont University College of Law?

 How many credit hours does a law student need to complete the Juris Doctor?

 Answer: A law student must complete 88 credit hours to earn the Juris Doctor.
 Included in this total hour requirement is a rigorous writing component that is completed during the second or third academic year.
 It takes three academic years to complete the Juris Doctor degree.

 Does Belmont Law offer any specialty or certificate programs?

-Answer: We offer two certificate programs in Entertainment and Music Business Law and Health Law.
+Answer: We offer three certificate programs in Entertainment and Music Business Law, Health Law and Criminal Law.

 Does Belmont Law offer online courses?

 Does Belmont Law offer summer courses?

 Answer: The College of Law does not offer summer courses.
 We encourage students to find employment in the legal profession during this period of time.
 During the summer, there are many opportunities for students to make professional contacts in the legal community and gain valuable work experience.